How to Use Composer on FastComet Shared Hosting (2022 Updated)

-What Composer actually do is that it installs for you packages/libraries defined by your project.
-If you have for example 20 projects in 20 different folders you can use Composer in each folder to download and install the requirements of your projects with a few simple commands which you will find below.
+Composer actually installs for you packages/libraries defined by your project.
+If you have, for example, 20 projects in 20 different folders, you can use Composer in each folder to download and install the requirements of your projects with a few simple commands, which you will find below.

 You probably wonder what you will need this tool for.
 With the increasing demand from Backend PHP Developers for an easy dependencies management tool, the requirements for the Shared Hosting environment are also growing to a point where the hosting companies cannot afford to miss this feature.

-Secondly, you will need to have a good knowledge of the file system of Linux and most importantly to where your projects are stored.
+Secondly, you will need to have a good knowledge of the file system of Linux and, most importantly—where your projects are stored.

-Finally, in order to use composer, you will need to type the composer command.
+Finally, to use composer, you will need to type the composer command.